 - Learn about other cultures

-- Meet and interact with visitors from other nations
+- Meet and interact with visitors from other countries

 - Help visitors practice their English

-Families participating in the Homestay Program often create friendships that last a lifetime.
+If your family participates in the Homestay Program, you often create friendships that last a lifetime.
 By living with a family, students make new friends and improve their English skills as they experience family life in America.
-Ongoing support is provided by the Housing Office staff, which also trains and selects each family and places students by introducing them to prospective families.
+The Housing Office staff always provides support throughout your hosting experience.

 Host Families Expectations:

-- Live in a safe neighborhood within 60 minutes of the college (including walk to bus stop and transfers)
+- Live in a safe neighborhood within 60 minutes of the college (including a walk to the bus stop and transfers)

-- Provide a private room furnished with a bed, linen, chest of drawers, desk, chair, window and closet
+- Provide a private room furnished with a bed, linens, desk, chair, clothing storage, a window. and closet

 - Be a native English speaker (bi-lingual households are okay as long as English is clear and fluent)